Transitioning to Non-Toxic Skin Care: Oil Cleansing

 The facial cleanser type that I personally love is oil cleansing.
 This method is gentle on the skin helps to provide moisture/hydration and is suitable for acne-prone skin.

-It is often believed that oil-cleansing will cause breakouts (because you are cleansing with oil).
+It is often believed that oil cleansing will cause breakouts (because you are cleansing with oil).
 However like dissolves like.
-By using the right oils, you are removing the dirt, make-up with oil that provides nourishment for your skin, supporting prevention of breakouts.
-When first transitioning to an oil-based cleansing method, you may experience some breakouts, but this is simply your skin adjusting to the new method (the oil itself may not be making your skin breakout).
+By using the right oils, you are removing the dirt, and make-up with oil that provides nourishment for your skin, supporting the prevention of breakouts.
+When first transitioning to an oil-based cleansing method, you may experience some breakouts, but this is simply your skin adjusting to the new method (the oil itself may not be making your skin break out).

 What are the best oils to use?

-The best oils to use for cleansing are ones that contain oils known to be supportive of cleansing the skin: jojoba oil, sunflower o and sea buckthorn oil are great options (these are usually in combination with other oils).
+The best oils to use for cleansing contain oils known to be supportive of cleansing the skin: jojoba oil, sunflower oil, and sea buckthorn oil are great options (these are usually in combination with other oils).
 These oils are best for all skin types.

-Begin with a quarter size amount of oil in the palm of your hand and gently rub the oil all over your face in circular motions for at least 30 seconds.
+• Begin with a quarter-sized amount of oil in the palm of your hand and gently rub the oil all over your face (when your face is damp) in circular motions for at least 30 seconds.

 The brands I love:

 Living libations: A gentle cleanser formulated with jojoba and sea buckthorn works to remove excess oil, and make-up without causing additional breakouts.
-This was the first oil cleanser I ever used and I was instantly hooked.
+This was the first oil cleanser I had ever used and I was hooked.
+The Immortelle Best Skinever and Sandalwood BSE do not contain coconut oil.
+The Seabuckthorn BSE does contain coconut oil, but I do not find it to cause breakouts.
+If you consider yourself sensitive to coconut oil or tend to break out easily, try Immortelle or Sandalwood BSE!

 Primally Pure: I started using their oil cleanser specifically for oily skin and it was a game-changer.
 The combination of sunflower oil and lavender/orange essential oils work to combat pesky breakouts.